MariaJoyceMartins/EDA-Analysis-of-Depressive-Cases/README.md

 ```

 # UNIVARIATE EXPLORATORY ANALYSIS
+Since one of the questions we want to answer is: ''What is the profile of individuals (adults over 18 years old) with depressive symptoms in the USA in the period 2005-2006?''

+We will analyze the variables of this problem tree below, filtering the results by ''moderate and severe symptoms''

 👇problem tree to identify the main variables to be worked on in the univariate analysis and during this process understand if and how they answer our question